awsdocs/amazon-route53-docs/doc_source/ResourceRecordTypes.md

 1. <Value>hostname.example.com</Value>
 ```

-## SOA Record Type<a name="SOAFormat"></a>
+## SOA record type<a name="SOAFormat"></a>

 A start of authority \(SOA\) record provides information about a domain and the corresponding Amazon Route 53 hosted zone\.
-For information about the fields in an SOA record, see [NS and SOA Records that Amazon Route 53 Creates for a Public Hosted Zone](SOA-NSrecords.md)\.
+For information about the fields in an SOA record, see [NS and SOA records that Amazon Route 53 creates for a public hosted zone](SOA-NSrecords.md)\.

 **Example for the Route 53 console**